francoiducat/yeulocation.ducatillon.net/themes/air/README.md

 where "my-page" is the page bundle object passed as a variable to the shortcode

-Alternatively, use instagrame gallery style with
+Alternatively, use instagram gallery style with
 ```md
 {{< gallery-insta page="my-page">}}
 ```